 - (B) Immediate Family.
-An employee's "immediate family" is defined to include the employee's spouse; qualifying same-sex domestic partner, the employee's and his/her spouse's grandparents, parents, step-parents, guardian, siblings, step-siblings, children, step-children, grandchildren, step-grandchildren; and any relative residing in the employee's immediate household. - (C) Absence Without Pay.
+An employee's "immediate family" is defined to include the employee's spouse; qualifying domestic partner, the employee's and his/her spouse's grandparents, parents, step-parents, guardian, siblings, stepsiblings, children, step-children, grandchildren, step-grandchildren, domestic partners equivalent family; or any relative residing in the employee's immediate household - (C) Absence Without Pay.
 Sick leave shall not accrue during any periods of leave of absence without pay. - (D) Sick Leave Notification.
 To be eligible for sick leave benefits, an employee must, if reasonably possible, notify his/her immediate supervisor of their intent to utilize sick time, at least one (1) hour prior to the employee's reporting time.
 Additionally, the employee must notify the County on a daily basis so that the County may plan for staffing.
 No daily notice will be required when the employee has submitted a health care provider's certification which specifically states (s)he will be unable to return to work until a certain date.
 Failure to notify the County as provided may disqualify the employee from sick leave benefits for any day the employee fails to report, unless the County determines that special circumstances existed to justify the failure to report. - (E) Bereavement Leave.
 Bereavement leave shall be in accordance to State Law.
 The first three (3) days of leave shall be paid by the county.
-Employees who have a death in their immediate family, as defined in subsection (B) above, shall
+Employees who have a death in their immediate family, an employee's "immediate family" is defined to include the employee's spouse; qualifying domestic partner, the employee's and his/her spouse's grandparents, parents, step-parents, guardian, siblings, stepsiblings, children, step-children, grandchildren, step-grandchildren, niece/nephew, aunt/uncle, domestic partners equivalent family; or any relative residing in the employee's immediate household, shall be allowed up to three (3) days of compassionate bereavement leave with pay per death, not to be charged against sick leave

-- be allowed up to three (3) days of compassionate bereavement leave with pay per death, not to be charged against sick leave - (F) Return to Work.
+(F) Return to Work.
 In order to assure a safe working environment for all employees and the efficiency of the Office, it is recognized that the County shall have the right to require a health care provider's examination to determine if the employee is fit to perform his/her assigned work.
 Such an examination may be required whenever the County has a good faith question or concern regarding the employee's ability to perform the essential functions of his/her job.
 The County shall pay for the cost of such examination or certification.
 The County will not order a physical examination which violates the Americans with Disabilities Act (ADA).